Richard Hickox: Personal life

 Hickox was married three times.
 In 1970 he married Julia Smith: the marriage was dissolved in 1976.
-His second marriage to Frances Sheldon-Williams produced a son, Tom Hickox.
+His second marriage to Frances Sheldon-Williams produced a son, the singer-songwriter Tom Hickox.
 That marriage was also dissolved.
 His third marriage was to the contralto Pamela Helen Stephen with two offspring - Adam and Abigail.
 His son Adam became an assistant conductor in Rotterdam in 2019.
-Pamela Helen Stephen died 30 November 2021.
+Pamela Helen Stephen died on 30 November 2021.